-The first inventor of the Otto engine, around 1862, was the French Alphonse Beau de Rochas.
+The first inventor of the Otto engine, around 1862, was the Frenchman Alphonse Beau de Rochas.
 The second, around 1875, was the German doctor Nikolaus August Otto.
-As neither of them knew about the other's patent until engines were manufactured in both countries, there was a lawsuit.
-Ultimately, De Rochas earned a certain sum of money, but Otto was left with fame and name.
+Since neither of them knew of the other's patent until engines were made in both countries, there was a lawsuit.
+Eventually, De Rochas won a certain sum of money, but Otto kept the fame and the name.

 The thermodynamic principle of the four-stroke engine is still called the Otto cycle.

 Otto built his engine in 1866 together with his compatriot Eugen Langen.
 It was a gas engine that soon after gave rise to the four-stroke internal combustion engine.
-Otto developed this machine in four and two-stroke versions.
-Later, this machine would take its name: Otto cyclic motor.
+Otto developed this machine in four- and two-stroke versions.
+Later, this machine would bear his name: Otto cyclic engine.